zchell/docx/replit.md

 This is a professional Microsoft Word download website with comprehensive analytics and tracking.
 The project has been successfully imported and configured for the Replit environment.

 ## Recent Changes
-- **September 21, 2025**: Project imported from GitHub and fully configured for Replit
+- **September 24, 2025**: Project re-imported and configured for Replit environment
   - Installed all Node.js dependencies for both root and client packages
-  - Configured React frontend (Vite dev server) on port 5000 with proper host settings
+  - Configured React frontend (Vite dev server) on port 5000 with proper host settings (0.0.0.0)
-  - Configured Express backend server on port 3001 with localhost binding
+  - Configured Express backend server on port 3001 with proper host binding (0.0.0.0)
-  - Fixed port configuration conflicts and API proxy settings
-  - Set up proper workflow configuration for both frontend and backend
+  - Fixed dependency installation issues and workflow configuration
-  - Tested all API endpoints and frontend functionality
+  - Tested API communication and proxy functionality between frontend and backend
+  - Verified download functionality for MSI file (16.6MB Word setup)
-  - Set up VM deployment configuration for production
+  - Set up VM deployment configuration for production deployment
-  - Verified download functionality for MSI file
-  - Both development servers running successfully
+  - Both development servers running successfully with proper logs

 ## Project Architecture